rnestler/rnestler.github.io-source/content/articles/2017/2017-05-17_visiting_hacklab01.rst

     Door to the living part of Medika

 Sadly I didn't take pictures of every room.
 In the "headquarter" of the building I had the pleasure to meet Dina.
 She took up the challenge to manage this quite chaotic space two weeks ago.
 The government announced them a week ago, that they will need to move out [#]_.
-Due to this the week was rather stressful for most of the people living or working in Medika.
+Due to this the week was rather stressful for her and most of the people living or working in Medika.
 On the bright side this also forced them to closely work together, which strengthened their the Medika community as a whole.

 .. figure:: /images/tour_de_hackerspace/hacklab01/hacklab01_2.jpg
     :target: /images/tour_de_hackerspace/hacklab01/hacklab01_2.jpg